pietrocagnasso/fedgloss/README.md

 To add a new model, place its implementation in `/models/{dataset_name}/{model_name}.py`.
 Ensure `{model_name}` matches the `--model` parameter when running an experiment.

 ### CLI args
 The table below reports the arguments that can be used to run experiments with this repository.
+New args can be added to `/models/utils/args.py`.

 | Argument Name        | Description                                                            | Default Value |
 |----------------------|------------------------------------------------------------------------|:-------------:|